We’ll take a look at some of the best practices for hinging your own window mats. It’s a simple process and you’ll only need a few inexpensive tools.

-Helpful Hint: if using a knife or razor, make sure you carefully wipe off any oil that might be on a new blade, as they are often coated during manufacture to prevent them from rusting prior to purchase.
+Depending on which technique you use to hinge your mat, you may also need a utility knife or X-acto blade.
+Always work with sharp blades.
+Make sure you wipe off any oil that might be on a new blade, as they are often coated during manufacture to prevent them from rusting prior to purchase.

 For 11 x 14″ mats and smaller, 1″ hinging tape will work fine.
 For anything larger than this consider using the 1-1/2″ width.

 If you’re still not sure, go with 1-1/2″ and you’ll be all set for any size hinging you need to do.

 As for length of your hinge, there are two schools of thought.
 In this photo of a unassembled mat the hinge does not extend from edge-to-edge.
 This is perfectly fine, as you will find everyone from museum professionals to gallerists to Archival Methods hinging mats this way.

 In this one the hinge does extend to the edges, in fact it runs past each edge on purpose and you will need the sharp knife mentioned above to trim the excess tape once it has been adhered.